What's New In Angular 8.0 And How To Upgrade To Angular 8

 Use Analytics Data

 Now in Angular 8, Angular CLI collects usage analytics data so that the Angular team can prioritize the features and improvements.
 So, when we update the CLI projects, it will opt-in with ng analytics on options.
-If we allow this globally, then it will collect some data like command used, the flag used, Operating System, Node Version, CPU Count, RAM Size, execution time and error with crash data if any to the Angular team for the improvement purpose in the future releases.
+If we allow this globally, then it will collect some data like the command used, the flag used, Operating System, Node Version, CPU Count, RAM Size, execution time, and error with crash data if any to the Angular team for improvement purposes in future releases.

 Bye Bye @angular/http

-From Angular 8 version, angular stop the support for @angular/http.
-They had already depreciated the use of @angular/http in Angular 4 and provide an efficient and secure HTTP call by using @angular/common/http.
-But, still Angular 7, they allow us to use @angular/http in the application.
+From the Angular 8 version, angular stops the support for @angular/http.
+They had already depreciated the use of @angular/http in Angular 4 and provided an efficient and secure HTTP call by using @angular/common/http.
+But, still, Angular 7, allows us to use @angular/http in the application.
 But, from Angular 8 onwards, this support is not available further.
 So, we need to make adjustments in our code to use @angular/common/http in place of @angular/http.

 Changes in ViewChild and ContentChild

 In Angular 8, there are some breaking changes that occurred in the use of ViewChild and ContentChild.
-It is an unexpected behavior from the Angular team in respect of the previous releases.
+It is an unexpected behavior from the Angular team with respect to the previous releases.
 Now, in Angular 8 it is mandatory to provide a Boolean static flag to define the instance of a ViewChild and ContentChild.
-Since already we experience an issue that sometimes these instances are available in ngOnInit, but also sometimes we didn’t find these instances until ngAfterContentInit or ngAfterViewInit.
-It occurred mainly due to elements that will be loaded into the DOM at a later stage according to some data binding (like as per *ngIf or *ngFor), then that elements had to be inserted into DOM in ngAfterViewInit or ngAfterContentInit.
-So, it is quite confusing and that’s why now we need to specify the component when the component resolution need to take place:-
+Since already experienced an issue that sometimes these instances are available in ngOnInit, but also sometimes we didn’t find these instances until ngAfterContentInit or ngAfterViewInit.
+It occurred mainly due to elements that will be loaded into the DOM at a later stage according to some data binding (like as per *ngIf or *ngFor), then those elements had to be inserted into the DOM in ngAfterViewInit or ngAfterContentInit.
+So, it is quite confusing and that’s why now we need to specify the component when the component resolution needs to take place.

 Support SVG Template